Subargument Argumentation Frameworks: Separating Direct Conflict from Structural Dependency: Introduction

-To address this gap, we take a different abstraction stance.
-Rather than encoding structure into attacks or committing to a particular logical instantiation, we treat subargument relations as a primitive component of abstract argumentation, orthogonal to conflict.
-This yields a minimal extension of Dung’s framework in which direct attacks represent explicit conflict, while subargument relations represent structural dependency.
-Crucially, attacks on subarguments are not assumed to automatically induce attacks on superarguments at the representation level; such effects are captured semantically instead.
+This paper starts from the observation that extension-based equivalence \cite{DBLP:journals/ai/BaumannDLW19} does not imply structural or explanatory equivalence.
+Different subargument configurations may collapse into the same Dung framework, yielding identical extensions while differing in how attacks are grounded, how defence propagates, and how acceptance is justified.
+These differences become crucial in settings concerned with explainability, modularity, and dynamic updates, where understanding \emph{why} an argument is accepted matters as much as \emph{whether}.
+To address this limitation, we adopt a different abstraction stance.
+Rather than encoding structure into attacks or committing to a particular logical instantiation, we extend the abstract signature by treating subargument relations as a primitive component of abstract argumentation orthogonal to conflict.
+This yields a minimal two-relational extension of Dung’s framework in which direct attacks represent explicit conflict and a subargument relation represents structural dependency.
+Crucially, attacks on subarguments are not assumed to induce attacks on superarguments at the representation level; such effects are captured semantically, making conflict and structural dependency independent modelling dimensions.

 Building on this separation, we develop structure-sensitive notions of defence, admissibility, and fixpoint semantics that preserve the core architecture of Dung’s theory.
-Defence is grounded in committed subarguments rather than inferred attack patterns, and standard semantic guarantees, including monotonicity and the existence of grounded extensions, are retained.
-At the same time, we show that structural information cannot be recovered once it is forgotten: although subargument relations can be erased without affecting extensions, they cannot be encoded back into attack-only frameworks without loss.
-This establishes a strict increase in representational expressiveness beyond Dung frameworks.
+Defence is grounded in structurally relevant subarguments rather than inferred attack patterns, and standard semantic guarantees, including monotonicity and the existence of grounded extensions, are retained.
+At the same time, we show that structural information cannot be recovered once it is forgotten via a forgetful projection: although subargument relations can be erased without affecting extensions, they cannot be encoded back into attack-only frameworks without loss.
+This establishes not merely a technical separation result, but a strict increase in representational expressiveness obtained by extending the abstract signature with an independent structural dimension.